Troubleshooting Persisting Cursor

 Configuration

 There are two methods of configuring persistent cursor.
-You can configure it for a single file source node, or for the entire fleet.
+You can configure it for a single file source node, or for the entire pipeline.

 You enable a persisting cursor with the enable_persisting_cursor parameter in a file source node to allow the system to continue reading from the last processed entry in a log file upon restart.
 This parameter is a Boolean with the default value of false.